Islamic Arts museum

 The monument was made by the Italian sculptor Pietro Canonica and opened in 1928, it describes Atatürk, founder of the Republic, as a military commander-in-chief and a statesman.
 Since it's opening, the monument became the center spot of official ceremonies in Istanbul.

-On its south façade overlooking the Siraselviler Street, there is Atatürk, Ismet Inönü and Fevzi Çakmak in the front and other figures behind them symbolizing the foundation of the Republic.
+On its south façade overlooking the Siraselviler Street, there is Atatürk, Ismet Inönü and Fevzi Çakmak in the front and other figures behind them, including two Russian generals.
 On the north façade overlooking at Cumhuriyet Street, the War of Independence is symbolized.
 On the east and west façades, the Turkish Army is symbolized with a soldier holding the Turkish Flag.

 Across this monument on the other side of the Square, there is a huge building which is Atatürk Cultural Center.
 In the early years of the Republic, an opera building was started to build which was completed after a long construction period of 13 years.
 It was opened with the name of Istanbul Cultural Palace in 1969 but suffered a great damage because of a fire in 1970.
-It was renovated and was given the name of Atatürk Cultural Center in 1978, known as AKM in Turkish.
-Today, several national and international concerts, operas, meetings, exhibitions and premiers are held in AKM, especially performances of Istanbul State Theaters, State Opera and Ballet, State Symphony Orchestra, State Turkish Classic Music Chorus, and International Istanbul Festival attract many spectators.
-Nowadays it's being rennovated again.
+It was renovated and was given the name of Atatürk Cultural Center in 1978, known as AKM.
+Several national and international concerts, operas, meetings, exhibitions and premiers were held in AKM, especially performances of Istanbul State Theaters, State Opera and Ballet, State Symphony Orchestra, State Turkish Classic Music Chorus, and International Istanbul Festival attracted many spectators.
+Nowadays it's being rennovated again thus closed since 2008.

 During some of the daily city tours in Istanbul you may have a chance to pass thru this lively Square.

 Click here for high resolution photo gallery of Taksim.